 Products containing the active ingredients copper or chlorothalonil (the trade name of one product with chlorothalonil is known as ‘Daconil’) are the best and only effective products available to home gardeners.
 In addition, home gardeners should grow varieties with tolerance if they are worried about hop downy mildew in future years because most chemicals available to the home gardener are not sufficient to control hop downy mildew once it appears.

-- The NCSU Plant Disease and Insect Clinic provides diagnostics and control recommendations.
+- The NC State Plant Disease and Insect Clinic provides diagnostics and control recommendations.

 - The Extension Plant Pathology Portal provides information on crop disease management.